yuvemaq/yuvemaq/README.md

 - 👋 Hi, I’m @yuvemaq
-- 👀 I’m interested in programming
+- 👀 I’m interested in data analysis, programming, and medicine!
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on making predictive models, value generation, and writing reports/articles.
-- 📫 How to reach me ...

 <!---
 yuvemaq/yuvemaq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.